moxystudio/next-common-files/README.md

 This plugin is meant to handle **SVG** files,  and tests the file type `.svg`.

+This plugin adds the [`svgo-loader`](https://github.com/rpominov/svgo-loader) to optimize the SVG files it loads.

 Though it defaults to working like the previous plugins, this plugin can also output inline content.
 You can toggle the output by sending an `inline` option, which is set to *false* by default.
 Use this if you want to be returned a `string` with the content of the SVG file.
-When *false* the plugin will behave like the others, using `url-loader`.
-When *true*, the plugin will use a different set of loaders, namely, and in order of execution,  [`svg-css-modules-loader`](https://github.com/kevin940726/svg-css-modules-loader), [`svgo-loader`](https://github.com/rpominov/svgo-loader) and [`raw-loader`](https://github.com/webpack-contrib/raw-loader).
+When *false* the plugin will behave like the others, using `url-loader` together with `svgo-loader`.
+When *true*, the plugin will use a different set of loaders, including [`svg-css-modules-loader`](https://github.com/kevin940726/svg-css-modules-loader), which uniquifies the CSS classes in the file.

 The available options also change in accordance with the `inline` value.
 With the `inline` option set to *false*, it will behave like the other plugins.
 With the `inline` option set to *true*, the options object will safely spread **only to the rule**, and passing the `use` option will **override the default loaders entirely**.